iamsherrysingh/ShoppingApp/README.md

 `docker stop frontCon`

 **Note:** Make sure there is only 1 main() in the project.
 Comment the other main()s if needed.
 Ideally there should be 1 microservice per project, not multiple like in this project.
+All the microservices can be easily extracted into their own repos.
+I am using mono repo style of version control for the sake of simplicity.

 ## USEFUL DOCKER COMMANDS: